Liancourt Rocks: Ecology

 The islets are volcanic rocks, with only a thin layer of soil and moss.
 About 49 plant species, 107 bird species, and 93 insect species have been found to inhabit the islets, in addition to local marine life with 160 algal and 368 invertebrate species identified.
 Although between 1,100 and 1,200 litres of fresh water flow daily, desalinization plants have been installed on the islets for human consumption because existing spring water suffers from guano contamination.
 Since the early 1970s trees and some types of flowers were planted.
 According to historical records, there used to be trees indigenous to Liancourt Rocks, which have supposedly been wiped out by overharvesting and fires caused by bombing drills over the islets.
 A recent investigation, however, identified ten spindle trees aged 100–120 years.
-Cetaceans such as Minke whales, orcas, and dolphins are known to migrate through these areas.
+Cetaceans such as minke whales, orcas, and dolphins are known to migrate through these areas.

 Pollution and environmental destruction

 Records of the human impact on the Liancourt Rocks before the late 20th century are scarce, although both Japanese and Koreans claim to have felled trees and killed Japanese sea lions there for many decades.

 There are serious pollution concerns in the seas surrounding the Liancourt Rocks.
-The sewage water treatment system established on the islets has malfunctioned, so sewage produced by inhabitants of the Liancourt Rocks, such as South Korean Coast Guards and lighthouse staff, is being dumped directly into the ocean.
-Significant water pollution has been observed; sea water has turned milky white, sea vegetation is progressively dying off, and calcification of coral reefs is spreading.
-The pollution is also causing loss of biodiversity in the surrounding seas.
+In 2004, a malfunction in the sewage water treatment system established on the islets caused sewage produced by inhabitants of the Liancourt Rocks, such as South Korean Coast Guards and lighthouse staff, to be dumped directly into the ocean.
+Significant water pollution was observed; sea water turned milky white, sea vegetation died, and coral reefs were calcified.
+The pollution also caused loss of biodiversity in the surrounding seas.
 In November 2004, eight tons of malodorous sludge was being dumped into the ocean every day.
-Efforts have since been made by both public and private organizations to help curb the level of pollution surrounding the Rocks.
+Efforts have since been made by both public and private organizations to reduce the level of pollution surrounding the Rocks.

 Construction

-South Korea has carried out construction work on the Liancourt Rocks, by 2009 the islands had a lighthouse and helicopter pad, and a police barracks.
+South Korea has carried out construction work on the Liancourt Rocks; by 2009, the islands had a lighthouse, helicopter pad, and a police barracks.
 In 2007, two desalination plants were built capable of producing 28 tons of clean water every day.
 Both of the major South Korean telecommunications companies have installed cellular telephone towers on the islets.